-A Perigean tide occurs when the moon is new or full and either closest to the Earth.
+A Perigean tide occurs when the moon is new or full and is either closest to the Earth.
 The full moon or new moon closely coincides with the perigee of the moon.
-It occurs often six to eight times a year.
+It often occurs six to eight times a year.
 These are called Perigean Spring Tides.
 During the time of perigean spring tide, high tides can be significantly higher than the other times of the year.

 Causes of Perigean Spring Tide